 23. Arrow Tattoo on the Arm

 There are many great spots for body art, depending on your preference and lifestyle, but undoubtedly one of the most common is the arm.
-The appeal of this placement is that it is not considered high on the pain scale.
+The appeal of this placement is that it is not considered high on the tattoo pain chart scale.
 The area is large enough to allow for a detailed tattoo if you choose.
 If you want to show off a design that is meaningful to you, as an arrow tattoo is, then look no further.

 24. Forearm Arrow Tattoo